privacybydesign/irma-frontend-packages/irma-core/README.md

 ### `abort` method
-The `abort` method forces an `irma-core` instance to abort the session and all associated plugins should clean their state.
+The `abort` method forces an `irma-core` instance to abort the session and all associated plugins should stop making changes.
 In this way you can stop the instance from being active when it is not relevant anymore.
-The promise returned by the `start` method will be rejected with a `ManualAbort` message when `abort` is called.
+The promise returned by the `start` method will be rejected with a `Aborted` message when `abort` is called.
 When `start` has not been called yet or when the `start` promise has already finished, then calling `abort` has no effect.

 ```javascript
 irma.abort();
 ```

 ## Documentation
 More elaborate documentation on how to use this module can be found in the [IRMA documentation](https://irma.app/docs/irma-frontend/#irma-core).